Kidney transplantation: Sources of kidneys

 Since medication to prevent rejection is so effective, donors do not need to be similar to their recipients.
-Most donated kidneys come from deceased donors; however, the utilisation of living donors in the United States is on the rise.
+Most donated kidneys come from deceased donors; however, the use of living donors in the United States is rising.
 In 2006, 47% of donated kidneys were from living donors.
 This varies by country: for example, only 3% of kidneys transplanted during 2006 in Spain came from living donors.
 In Spain all citizens are potential organ donors in the case of their death, unless they explicitly opt out during their lifetime.

 Living donors

 Approximately one in three donations in the US, UK, and Israel is now from a live donor.
 Potential donors are carefully evaluated on medical and psychological grounds.
-This ensures that the donor is fit for surgery and has no disease which brings undue risk or likelihood of a poor outcome for either the donor or recipient.
+This ensures that the donor is fit for surgery and has no disease that brings undue risk or likelihood of a poor outcome for either the donor or recipient.
 The psychological assessment is to ensure the donor gives informed consent and is not coerced.
 In countries where paying for organs is illegal, the authorities may also seek to ensure that a donation has not resulted from a financial transaction.

 The relationship the donor has to the recipient has evolved over the years.
 In the 1950s, the first successful living donor transplants were between identical twins.
 In the 1960s–1970s, live donors were genetically related to the recipient.
 However, during the 1980s–1990s, the donor pool was expanded further to emotionally related individuals (spouses, friends).
 Now the elasticity of the donor relationship has been stretched to include acquaintances and even strangers ('altruistic donors').
-In 2009, US transplant recipient Chris Strouth received a kidney from a donor who connected with him on Twitter, which is believed to be the first such transplant arranged entirely through social networking.
+In 2009, a US transplant recipient Chris Strouth received a kidney from a donor who connected with him on Twitter, which is believed to be the first such transplant arranged entirely through social networking.